 Don't waste your time majoring in the minors doing tricep pushdowns, dumbbell lateral raises, and cable bicep curls.
 These exercises are just supplemental movements at best.

 Check out The Best Workout Template for Busy Professionals to learn how to design your own simple yet highly effective training plan that utilizes only the stuff you need, and none of what you don't need.

 These programs are designed to be done in just 35 minutes a day.
 Everyone can carve out 30-35 minutes out of their day to exercise.

 PS: Knowing that your workout will only last ~35 minutes makes the anticipation of training more palatable and self-motivating.

 Another way to help fit exercise into your busy schedule is to make your training fun, something that you will look forward to.

 I know what you're thinking.
 How could exercise possibly be fun?

-The easiest way to do this is to make your exercise routine into a small challenges that you must accomplish.
+The easiest way to do this is to turn your exercise routine into small challenges that you must accomplish.

 If your goal is to just run on the treadmill for 30 minutes or to simply train your biceps, then you will get nowhere fast.
 This stuff is unbelievably boring.

 Vague training plans such as these will not motivate you to exercise.
 By making your training fun, you are more likely to keep at it, and find/make the time to do it.